seifertd/tournament3/README.md

 1. As games are played in the tournament, record the winners in the `results.txt` file, one team short name per line.
-For play in games, you can use either the original `PI[1234]` short names or the mapped short names of the play in from the step above.
+For play in games, you can use either the original `PI[1234]` short names or the mapped short names of the play in games from the step above.
 1. Run the scores report: `./pool -d mypool scores` until the first round is complete.
 1. Run your first possibilities report as soon as your machine